-Common Car Crash Causes and Injuries
+Common Car Crash Causes

 Unfortunately, it takes only a moment of inattention, distraction, or poor judgment on the part of another driver to cause an injury that can change lives forever.
 In many cases, motor vehicle accidents (MVA) are the result of: